 He drew the strong disapproval of the church through his flaunted homo-sexuality and blatant cynicism of religion and through his practice of plundering bishoprics as soon as they fell vacant.
 Male fashions under Rufus became extravagant and effeminate, much to the disgust of disapproving churchmen.

-Having kept the see of Canterbury vacant for four years, while he appropriated its revenues, Rufus appointed the devout and learned Anselm of Bec, (portrayed right), to be Archbishop.
-The pair soon fell into dispute on several issues.
+Having kept the seat of Canterbury vacant for four years after the death of the saintly Lanfranc, while he appropriated its revenues, Rufus appointed the devout and learned Anselm of Bec, (portrayed right), to be Archbishop.
+The pair soon fell into dispute on several ecclesiastical issues.

 The king's feckless brother, Robert Curthose, pawned the Duchy of Normandy to him for ten thousand marks to fund an intended crusade to the Holy Land.
 The taxes further imposed on his groaning subjects to raise this amount caused much discontent and did not aid William's waning reputation with the English people.

 William's body was left where he fell.
 His younger brother, Henry, who was present at the hunt, departed in haste to seize the treasury at Winchester, aided by the de Clare brothers, Gilbert and Richard, Richard's daughter Adelize was the wife of Walter Tirel.
-He then travelled to London, where he was hastily crowned within day.
-The body of the former king was found by a local charcoal burner named Purkis and a few peasants who carried the blood stained corpse to Winchester in a horse drawn cart and he was buried under the cathedral tower there.
-When its badly built tower crashed to the ground the following year, there were many in that superstitious age who perceived it to be the judgement of God upon William Rufus.
+He then travelled to London, where he was hastily crowned within days.
+The body of the former king was found by a local charcoal maker named Purkis and a few peasants who carried the blood-stained corpse to Winchester in a horse-drawn cart and he was buried under the cathedral tower there.
+When its badly built tower crashed to the ground the following year, many in that superstitious age perceived it to be the judgement of God upon William Rufus.
 Whether the shot was accidental or not, Tirel panicked and fled to France.

 The "Rufus Stone" in the New Forest marks the spot where he is said to have been killed.
-The claim that this is the location of William's death appears to date from no earlier than the seventeenth century, when Charles II visited the forest.
-At that time the most popular account of William's death involved the fatal arrow deflecting off a tree; and during Charles II's visit he appears to have been shown the tree.
-The tree in question was cut down and burned during the eighteenth century and later in that century the Rufus stone was erected.
+They claim that this is the location of William's death appears to date from no earlier than the seventeenth century when Charles II visited the forest.
+At that time the most popular account of William's death involved the fatal arrow deflecting off a tree, and during Charles II's visit, he appears to have been shown the tree.
+The tree in question was cut down and burned during the eighteenth century and later in that century, the Rufus stone was erected.
 The inscription on the Rufus Stone reads:-

 'Here stood the oak tree, on which an arrow shot by Sir Walter Tyrrell at a stag, glanced and struck King William the Second, surnamed Rufus, on the breast, of which he instantly died, on the second day of August, anno 1100.
 King William the Second, surnamed Rufus, being slain, as before related, was laid in a cart, belonging to one Purkis[e] to take the king's body to Winchester Cathedral on his cart., and drawn from hence, to Winchester, and buried in the Cathedral Church, of that city.'